dvingerh/PyInstaLive/README.md

 - Edit the configuration file using any text editor.
 - Run `pyinstalive -r "<live-username>"` to start recording a livestream.

+**Note**: From version 2.2.9 and up, newly generated login cookie files are now named after the username in the configuration file.
+If you have an existing cookie file called 'credentials.json' it is a good idea to rename it to the username it is associated with so PyInstaLive won't needlessly create a new cookie file.

+**Note**: From version 2.4.1 and up, support for using [livestream_dl](https://github.com/taengstagram/instagram-livestream-downloader) and PyInstaLive concurrently has been dropped in favor of using the latest API version, which allows for detecting livestreams that an user is a guest of (split screen/dual-live).

 ## Installation